 What You Can Do to Help Your Case

-Of course, your lawyer can handle your whole case.
-There are things you can do to protect yourself and your right to compensation, though.
+Your lawyer will handle your entire case.
+However, there are things you can do to protect yourself and your right to compensation.

 Keeping a Journal